Lysanias: Archaeological Lysanias

+Although, Renan argued that there would be a gap of at least forty-eight years between Nymphaeus's manumission and the erection of the monument and that it would be improbable to recollect a circumstance that was only significant to Lysanias, son of Ptolemy, and it is likely to be someone related to him.

 Possible identity of the two figures

 The reference to Lysanias in Luke 3:1, dated to the fifteenth year of Tiberius, has caused some debate over whether this Lysanias is the same person son of Ptolemy, or some different person.

 Some say that the Lysanias whose tetrarchy was given to Agrippa cannot be the Lysanias executed by Antony, since his paternal inheritance, even allowing for some curtailment by Pompey, must have been of far greater extent.
 Therefore, the Lysanias in Luke (28–29) is a younger Lysanias, tetrarch of Abilene only, one of the districts into which the original kingdom was split up after the death of Lysanias I. This younger Lysanias may have been a son of the latter, and identical with, or the father of, the Claudian Lysanias.